 - 9.4 This application proposes further extensions to the care home over and above those approved by the Authority earlier this year.
-The design of the approved extension is unchanged by this proposal. - 9.5 Officers do have concerns about the design and location of the proposed single storey side extension and the proposed polytunnels and storage shed and these have been raised with the applicant during the course of the application. - 9.6 The proposed single storey side extension would extend off the recently approved extension and further westwards away from the original building.
+The design of the approved extension is unchanged by this proposal. - 9.5 Officers do have concerns about the design and location of the proposed single storey side extension. - 9.6 The proposed single storey side extension would extend off the recently approved extension and further westwards away from the original building.
 When read as a whole with the approved extension would have a comparable footprint to the original building and visually from the front elevation would be wider than the original building and therefore a more dominant element.
 Furthermore the gable width of the extension would be wider than the main gable of the original building and approved extension and consequently would have a taller roof. - 9.7 The single storey side extension would result in the approved extension becoming more dominant than the original building and the width of the gable and consequent taller roof of the extension would not harmonise with the original building or the extension.
 The design and siting of the single storey extension is therefore considered to be contrary to the Authority's adopted design guide. - 9.8 The proposed two storey extension would be located to the rear of the original building between two existing extensions and would be sub-ordinate to it in scale and height and therefore would not be a dominant addition.
 The design and form of this element would also reflect the existing rear gables.
-Officers therefore have no objections in principle to this element of the design but would recommend that the rear wall of the extension is inset from the adjacent extension to give some visual articulation. - 9.9 The proposed polytunnels and storage shed would be sited on part of the field to the west of the care home rather than within its curtilage.
-Officers have strong concerns that siting these buildings within the field would result in an adverse visual and landscape impact by their use of non-traditional materials and because the buildings would encroaching into the open field where the structures would be visible from the highway and the surrounding landscape. - 9.10 Officers therefore consider that the proposed single storey extension would not be in accordance with the Authority's adopted design guidance and would result in the extensions as a whole having a greater and more dominant impact upon the original building.
-The proposed polytunnels and storage shed would be located in the open field and would therefore encroach into the countryside.
-The proposed development would therefore harm the character and appearance of the building, the site and its setting in the wider landscape contrary to policies GSP3, L1, HC4, E2, LC4 and LE4.
+Officers therefore have no objections in principle to this

+- element of the design and welcome the amended plans which show the rear wall of the extension is inset from the adjacent extension which is in accordance with Officer advice. - 9.9 The polytunnels and storage shed originally proposed in the application have been omitted from the scheme.
+These would be sited on part of the field to the west of the care home rather than within its curtilage.
+Officers had strong concerns that siting these buildings within the field would result in an adverse visual and landscape impact by their use of non-traditional materials and because the buildings would encroaching into the open field where the structures would be visible from the highway and the surrounding landscape. - 9.10 Officers consider that the proposed single storey extension would not be in accordance with the Authority's adopted design guidance and would result in the extensions as a whole having a greater and more dominant impact upon the original building.
+The proposed extension would harm the character and appearance of the building contrary to policies GSP3, HC4, E2, LC4 and LE4. - 9.11 If permission is granted then Officers would recommend conditions to secure the amended plans which show the polytunnels and storage shed omitted as these elements would encroach into the countryside contrary to policies GSP3, L1 and LC4.
+Conditions to secure matching materials for the extensions would also be recommended.